©2020 William A. Lasher

 “We better get moving,” added Molly, “it’s going to be dark soon.”

 We began to hoof it back towards the airship station.
 Moonblade and I were carrying rifles, and Molly had a holstered service revolver.
-Before long, we came upon a skirmish taking place in the street, and unhappily, we were on the wrong side of the battle – we were coming up behind a band of rebels engaged in a running gun battle with the army.
+Before long, we came upon a skirmish taking place in the street, and unhappily, we were on the wrong side of the battle – we were coming up behind a band of rebels engaged in a running gun battle with a company of British army regulars.

 “Now what?”
 I said as we ducked into an alleyway.

 “We could try to fight it out with them,” said Moonblade.